qdz13/bashmenu/README.md

 bashmenu "one" "two" "three"
 ```

-Run `man bashmenu` to see the explanation of options and keybinds.
+Run `man bashmenu` to see the explanation of options and key binds.

 > [!TIP]
 > There are several example scripts in the directory named "examples".